geneichinose/capstone_project_24_1_report/README.md

 ![class.png](plots/class.png)

-The histogram was created in the Jupyter notebook [ichinose-capstone-version4.ipynb](ichinose-capstone-version4.ipynb).
+<i>Histogram of percentages of dataset for each class label.
+The histogram was created in the Jupyter notebook [ichinose-capstone-version4.ipynb](ichinose-capstone-version4.ipynb). </i>

-<i>Histogram of percentages of dataset for each class label.</i>

 ### Correlation